Rule 4112-5-05 | Sex discrimination.

 (2) In determining whether alleged conduct constitutes sexual harassment, the commission will look at the record as a whole and the totality of the circumstances, such as the nature of the sexual advances and the context in which the alleged incidents occurred.
 The determination of the legality of a particular action will be made from the facts on a case-by-case basis.

 (4) With respect to conduct between fellow employees, an employer is responsible for acts of sexual harassment in the work place where the employer (or its agents or supervisory employees) knows or should have known of the conduct, unless the employer can show that it took immediate and appropriate corrective action.
+Factors such as whether the employer had an effective harassment policy; the employer properly educated employees about the policy and complaint procedures; the employer exercised reasonable care to prevent or promptly correct the behavior; and whether the employee failed to take advantage of any preventative or corrective opportunities will be considered.

 (5) An employer may also be responsible for the acts of nonemployees (e.g., customers) with respect to sexual harassment of employees in the work place, where the employer (or its agents or supervisory employees) knows or should have known of the conduct and fails to take immediate and appropriate corrective action.
 In reviewing these cases the commission will consider the extent of the employer's control and any other legal responsibility which the employer may have with respect to the conduct of such nonemployees.